akivaron/miminium/README.md

 [Demo](http://miminium.codesa.ga)

 # License
 MIMINIUM is an open source project by isna nur azis that is licensed under MIT.
-Please free to use. :P
+Please feel free to use. :P